ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

   * created [[gauge theory]] but only in order to create [[electromagnetism]]

-* [[Zoran ?koda]]: created [[Otto Schreier]] and made some corrections and additions to [[Timeline of category theory and related mathematics|timeline]].
+* [[Zoran Škoda]]: created [[Otto Schreier]] and made some corrections and additions to [[Timeline of category theory and related mathematics|timeline]].
 Many attributions give too late dates, e.g. [[Vladimir Voevodsky]]'s motives dated to 2000, while 1st versions emerged already around 1995-1996.
 When I saw his 1996 paper Homology of schemes in 1996 I immediately after reading about a page said to myself this is a Fields medal (and it was only in 2002 to my surprise); his preprint on K-theory arXiv on the solution of Milnor conjecture which was in that circle of methods is 1995 or 1996 as well.
 Note the usage of some concepts of homological algebra by Cayley before Hilbert.

 * [[Urs Schreiber]]: